 Always consult a medical professional before beginning any exercise program.
 Contact a doctor, personal trainer or physical therapist if you need help.

 Working Out with Cerebral Palsy

-In this What CP Looks Like’s Facebook live video, we talked cerebral palsy workout tips and much more!
+In this video, we talked cerebral palsy workout tips and much more!
 You’ll see some of my favorite — and not so favorite LOL! — pieces of equipment (I’m holding a foam roller, which is great for stretching).
 And, you’ll hear what types of exercises my viewers do to keep their CP bodies flexible, fit and strong!
-I reveal the special guest — a Para athlete with CP who is Enabled Not Disabled — I’ll interview for part two of this discussion.
-Stay tuned!
+I reveal my upcoming special guest — the founder of Enabled Not Disabled — who I interviewed here.